skip to content

 The first two years of the program focus on front-end web design and development stack, basic coding languages and other fundamentals for creating great-looking web pages.

-As you go on to earn your bachelor’s degree with this emphasis, you’ll learn to understand user behavior, needs, experience, and motivations; analyze user insights; performa quantitative and qualitative user research and design, test, and prototype responsive and accessible (universal design) web experiences.
+As you go on to earn your bachelor’s degree with this emphasis, you’ll learn to understand and analyze user behavior and experience, perform quantitative and qualitative user research, and design, test and prototype responsive and accessible web experiences.